KazApps/fastshogi/man.md

     - seldepth - Track seldepth.
 Default is false.
     - nps - Track nps.
 Default is false.
     - hashfull - Track hashfull.
 Default is false.
+    - pv - Track the full pv.
+Default is false.
     - timeleft - Track time left at end of move.
 Default is false.
     - latency - Track difference between measured time and engine reported time at end of move.
 Default is false.
     - min - Minimal PGN format.
 Default is false.